Step-by-step guide to exporting non-prescribed goods

 Step 3: Become export listed

-Complete this step if your importing country requires you to:
+Complete this step if the importing country requires you to:

 - be export listed to produce a non-prescribed good for export